dmcarrington/nostr-mcp-server/README.md

   - Closing subscriptions
   - Verifying that events with invalid signatures are rejected

-All integration tests use an in-memory ephemeral relay that implements the Nostr protocol, allowing for testing with real events and cryptographic verification without requiring external network connections.
+All integration tests use our `ephemeral-relay.ts` implementation—a fully functional in-memory Nostr relay that supports the Nostr protocol, allowing for real cryptographic event signing and verification without requiring external network connections.
+This provides a robust way to test the full Nostr workflow in an isolated environment.

+For more details about the test suite, see [__tests__/README.md](./__tests__/README.md).

 ## Codebase Organization